shosato0306/SNS/README.md

 	* You can use the Markdown language
 	* Pagination is supported
-	* Other users can post comments on posted blogs
+	* You can post comments on blogs posted by other users
 * User management function
 ![image](https://user-images.githubusercontent.com/38198918/50777412-e07f7580-12de-11e9-8f89-52968b72499b.png)